August 12, 2018

 By removing the database and serving a static site, Strattic eliminates any server-side XSS attacks.

-In addition, Strattic provides automated customized Content Security Policy (CSP) to let you, the site owner, whitelist resources that you want the browser to load for your webpage.
+In addition, Strattic allows you to set Content Security Policy (CSP) in order to whitelist resources that you want the browser to load for your webpage.
 Rather than trying to guess what potential harmful resources are out there, you authorize trusted services.

 A CSP is added to the header and tells the browser which scripts are ok to load, and which aren’t.
 For example, you might create a CSP that authorizes the browser to load Google scripts like Google Analytics tracking code.